8 Tips for Visiting Baja, Mexico

 So how do you avoid them?
 Do the stingray shuffle.

 When you walk into the ocean, keep your feet on the bottom of the sea floor.
-Shuffle forward into the water, maintaining contact as you go.
-By keeping your feet low, if you come into contact with a stingray, you’ll tap on the side of them and they’ll swim away.
+Shuffle forward into the water, maintaining contact with the floor/ground as you go.

 Do the stingray shuffle to avoid a painful Baja Mexico experience.